nglaeser/crypto-glossary/docs/Areas-of-Cryptography/zk.md

 ## Properties

 **Completeness**
-: For honest P and V, the protocol will accept only on "correct" (true) statements (except with negligible probability).
+: For honest prover P and verifier V, the protocol will accept only on "correct" (true) statements (except with negligible probability).

 **Honest-verifier zero-knowledge (HVZK)**
 :